-- Create connections with like-minded people. - Gain exposure and build your personal brand. - Learn about relevant industries, companies and job opportunities. - Obtain the names of additional potential connections. - Help others.
+- create connections with like-minded people - · gain exposure and build your personal brand - · learn about relevant industries, companies and job opportunities - · obtain the names of additional potential connections - · help others building your network network list.

 While everyone in your network can be a potential opportunity, you should aim to build genuine relationships rather than asking for favours.
 However, be open about looking for work and what you're after.